vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

     }
 }
 ```

+## Cloudinit

+Xen Orchestra allows templating cloudinit config through its own custom mechanism:
+* `{name}` is replaced with the VM's name
+* `%` is replaced with the VM's index

+This does not work in terraform since that is applied on Xen Orchestra's client side (Javascript).
+Terraform provides a `templatefile` function that allows for a similar substitution.
+Please see the example above for more details.

 ## Argument Reference
 * `blocked_operations` - (Optional) List of operations on a VM that are not permitted.
 Examples include: clean_reboot, clean_shutdown, hard_reboot, hard_shutdown, pause, shutdown, suspend, destroy.
 This can be used to prevent a VM from being destroyed.
 The entire list can be found here